 Key integration capabilities include:

-These integrations work bidirectionally, meaning updates in monday CRM reflect in connected systems and vice versa.
-When a sales representative updates a contact’s phone number in the CRM, that change propagates to your email platform and marketing automation system automatically.
-This synchronization eliminates the version control issues that plague organizations using disconnected tools.
+These integrations work bidirectionally, meaning updates in the CRM reflect in connected systems and vice versa.
+Such synchronization eliminates the version control issues that typically plague organizations using disconnected tools.

 Customizing dashboards for data-driven decisions

-Transforming raw data into actionable insights tailored to each role’s specific needs: that’s what monday CRM’s customizable dashboards do.
-Sales representatives see their personal pipelines and upcoming tasks, managers view team performance metrics, and executives access high-level forecasts and trend analysis.
-This role-based approach ensures everyone gets the information they need without drowning in irrelevant data.
+Raw data is transformed into actionable insights tailored to each role through customizable dashboards.
+Sales reps see personal pipelines, while managers view performance metrics.
+Moreover, this role-based approach ensures everyone gets relevant information without drowning in data.

 Dashboard customization options include: